Improving Software Quality

 What you’ll need

-- You need to have completed the Getting started with Mbed OS.
+- You need to have completed the Getting started with Zephyr RTOS.

 - You need to have started the C++ Basics and completed the related exercices.